 You may also file an extension as part of a tax-planning strategy.
 “An IRA conversion is a good example of this,” he says.

 Finally, the best reason for filing an extension is to avoid the penalty for filing a late return.
-If you fail to file your return on time, and also don’t file an extension, the IRS can impose a penalty of 0.5 percent per month on the amount you owe (up to 25 percent of unpaid taxes).
+If you fail to file your return by the tax deadline, and also don’t file an extension, the IRS can impose a penalty of 0.5% per month on the amount you owe (up to 25% of unpaid taxes).
 The charges start the day after your return was due.

-However, if you file an extension and pay your taxes at the same time, you can avoid the interest and penalties.
+But if you file an extension and pay your tax liability at the same time, you can avoid the interest and penalties.
 Of course, if you file for an extension and don’t pay estimated taxes on time, you’ll have to pay interest on any unpaid taxes from the due date of the return until the date of full payment.
 Speaking of which …

 “There’s really only one very bad reason to file an extension, and that’s thinking you can ‘kick the can down the road’ without any repercussions,” Szymczak says.
 “But filing an extension doesn’t mean you have extra time to pay your taxes.
 And delaying paying your taxes is a very bad idea.”